Yes, MaestroQA finally has AI!

 The main issue with MaestroQA historically was the need for extensive customization and lack of true automation.
 While this makes it effective for organizations who have the time and resources for a large, complex QA operation, it’s not as effective for organizations either using more chatbots/AI Agents or who want to streamline their quality programs.

-MaestroQA is best for organizations who want a traditional quality program.
+MaestroQA is best for small to medium-sized organizations who want to preserve their traditional quality program.
 That includes dedicated QA managers, QA analysts, and even QA operations to define and refine quality workflows.
 This could also include organizations that want to have staff assigned to AI prompting of their conversations.
 This is a more human-driven approach, meaning that increases in agents may need an increase in supporting quality staff.
-Organizations choosing MaestroQA would be more focused on maintaining human reviewers in their quality feedback loop and less focused on deriving customer analytics.
+Organization using MaestroQA would be more focused on maintaining human reviewers in their quality feedback loop and less focused on deriving agent and customer analytics to see broader trends and systemic issues.
 It is possible these organizations would need to leverage a separate Voice of the Customer (VOC) analytics tool.